Choosing a Nurse Staffing Agency in 2021

 Temp-to-perm contracts are an ideal way for RNS to bridge the gap between employment to find out if they like a geographic location, with the intent to go full-time after a predetermined period of time.
 Some temp employees go through agencies to have a streamlined process of transition.

 Permanent placement agencies provide the direct hire of nurses for a predetermined fee.
-This typically equates to 20 to 25 percent of annual salary, with no guarantee or retention.
+This typically equates to 20 to 25 percent of the annual salary, with no guarantee or retention.
 This is a great option for those wanting to live in your location and are committed to staying long term.

 International Nurse Staffing Agencies

-International nurses are recruited through agencies like Avant Healthcare Professionals to work in the U.S. They work on contract (for the agency) at the client’s facility until they convert to the facilities full-time staff.
+International nurses are recruited through agencies like Avant Healthcare Professionals to work in the U.S. They work on contract (for the agency) at the client’s facility until they convert to the facility's full-time staff.
 These contracts can last for two to three years.
 The advantages of international nurse staffing are that the rates can be significantly less than travel, you can add stability to high turnover units and reduce burnout, and eventually transition the nurse to your core full-time staff.

 If international staffing is a route you are considering, ensure they are a member of the American Association of International Recruitment (AAIHR) is a 501(c)(6) not-for-profit organization that assures standards of ethical conduct among organizations engaged in international recruitment.
 To assist you in selecting an international nurse staffing agency, here is a comprehensive checklist of questions to ask when making your decision.